inspiredlabs/rvo.lt/site/content/post/technology-for-developing-countries-workshop.md

 - construct two solar ovens.
 - learn to cook, sterilise and purify with the sun.

+# Booking

+## Activities

+Umbria is ideal for extra-curricular activities, such as hiking rich natual forests or visiting prominent architecture.

+Additional activities available on request.

+## Package deals

 Prototype materials available on request.
-For an inclusive price to meet the needs of your group, please [contact us](https://rvo.lt/contact/).
+For an inclusive programme to meet the needs of your group, please [contact us](https://rvo.lt/contact/).